Investing In Real Estate With Your IRA

 If you feel a self-directed IRA may be a great way for you to invest a portion of your retirement in things you know (rather than the unpredictable stock market)… then dive in, take some time to educate yourself on the pros and cons of a SD-IRA (those websites I put above are a great place to start.
 They have all kinds of resources to learn more about self-directed IRAs and how you can use them to invest in real estate).

 If you have any questions on how you can work with us as an investor… just connect w/ us through our contact form or call us anytime at: (210) 972-5503.
-We offer discount investment properties in San Antonio and surrounding areas to investors like you who often buy them and keep them as rentals.
+We offer discount investment properties in San Antonio and Surrounding areas, Texas and surrounding areas to investors like you who often buy them and keep them as rentals.
 Also, for those qualified investors who want to explore private lending… contact us and we’ll talk about how we work with private lenders as well.

 Happy investing!
 We’re here as a resource for you so don’t hesitate to connect with us anytime.